Dr Anna Barker

 - Website: | Twitter | LinkedIn | Googlescholar | ORCID

 I joined the School of Law as a Lecturer in Criminal Justice in 2016, and I was promoted to Associate Professor in Criminal Justice & Criminology in 2020.

-I am a graduate of the University of Leeds (MA Criminological Research, 2007 and PhD in Community Safety, 2012) and the University of Brighton (BA Social Science, 2005), and a Fellow of the Higher Education Academy.
+I am a graduate of the University of Leeds (MA Criminological Research with distinction, 2007 and PhD, 2012), the University of Bradford (Post-Graduate Certificate in Higher education Practice) and the University of Brighton (BA Hons Social Science with first class, 2005), and a Fellow of the Higher Education Academy.

 Three inter-connecting themes shape and unite my research interests and projects.
 These are:

-- The governance, regulation and policing of urban spaces, notably public parks
+- The governance, regulation and policing of urban public spaces, notably public parks

 - Social and cultural diversity, conflict and conviviality

-I have recently completed a collaborative project, funded by the National Lottery Heritage & Community Funds, Big Lottery and Nesta, on 'The Leeds Parks Fund: Developing a Model for Charitable Giving to Parks' with Leeds City Council Parks and Countryside Service, Leeds Community Foundation and the Leeds Parks and Green Spaces Forum.
+In 2019, I completed a collaborative project, funded by the National Lottery Heritage & Community Funds, Big Lottery and Nesta, on 'The Leeds Parks Fund: Developing a Model for Charitable Giving to Parks' with Leeds City Council Parks and Countryside Service, Leeds Community Foundation and the Leeds Parks and Green Spaces Forum.
 This project formed part of the national ‘Rethinking Parks’ programme.
 The findings have shaped the development of the Love Leeds Parks charitable initiative, the marketing strategies of Parks Foundations across the country, and informed government policymakers thinking on new park revenue streams.